rodprogramdev/100-days-of-code/log.md

 # Day 60: January 17, 2019
 Progress: I was finally able to find out how to incorporate the particlejs into my header section.
 I'm trying to play around with it a litte and readign through its documentation.

-# Day 60: January 19, 2019
+# Day 61: January 19, 2019
-Progress: Learned how to use and apply the flexbox in designing your layout without the need of positioning hacks and how to use svg icons vs icon-fonts hacks.
+Progress: Finally diving into flexbox in designing layouts without the need of positioning hacks and learned the benefits of using svg icons vs icon-fonts hacks.